codeforgso/GoVote/.github/CONTRIBUTING.md

 $ git clone https://github.com/<YOUR_GITHUB_USERNAME>/GoVote.git
 ```

-This will create a new directory on your machine called "GoVote", that should then `cd` into.
+This will create a new directory on your machine called "GoVote", that you should then `cd` into.
 ```
 $ cd GoVote
 ```